dfelinto/blender-manual/modeling/curves/editing/advanced.rst

 extrusion.
 The "bevel" curve will control the cross section of the extruded object.
 Whether the :guilabel:`BevOb` curve is 2D or 3D has no importance, but if it is closed, it will create a "tube-like" extrusion;
-otherwise you will get a sort of gutter or slide object…
+otherwise you will get a sort of gutter or slide object...

 The object is extruded along the whole length of all internal curves.
 By default, the width of the extrusion is constant, but you have two ways to control it,